How to Spend 4 Day on Maui (Spring Itinerary)

 Drive time from the Kapalua Coastal Trailhead: 15 minutes (6.9 miles)

-Ka’anapali Beach became our final destination of the day 1 (and the following two full days we spent on Maui) by default.
+Ka’anapali Beach became our final destination on day 1 (and the following two full days we spent on Maui) by default.
 We stayed at Maui Ka’anapali Villas, a resort that faced the sandy beach with splendid views of Lanai.

 Hawaii - Roads and Destinations